MrZhuNi/salome_shape/src/FeaturesPlugin/doc/fuseFeature.rst

 Fuse
 ====

+The feature Fuse implements a boolean operation for fision of a set of main objects with a set of tool objects.

 To perform a boolean opration Fuse in the active part:

 #. select in the Main Menu *Features - > Fuse* item  or